The-Politico/generator-politico-interactives/README.md

 ### Publishing a project

-When you're ready to publish, complete the share information in `meta.json`, then run the publish command through gulp.
+When you're ready to publish, complete the information in `meta.json`, then run the publish command through gulp.

 ```bash
 $ gulp publish